ErSauravAdhikari/blueberry-go/README.md

-Here's the updated README.md reflecting the major changes:

----

 ## BlueBerry Task Scheduler

 BlueBerry is a task scheduler with a web GUI and an API, designed to make scheduling and managing tasks easy and efficient.